win2win/ICOpaypie/README.md

  Function **fundContract()** should be used.

 * in case of failed campaign, contributors can safely withdraw their funds by calling **refund()** function in presale and public sale contracts.
 * in presale contributors will need to claim their tokens after main ICO has ended.
-To claim tokens one needs to call function **claimTokens()**
+To claim tokens one needs to call function **claimTokens()**.
 Contract owner will need to set address of the token contract using function **setToken()** and pass token address as parameter.
 Also **setMainCampaignStatus()** will need to be called with value *true*, indicating that main ICO has been successfull.